malcolmessaid/lish/README.md

 # *lish*
 This repo holds the code for the Javascript library *lish*.

 This library has simple functionality.
-In the context of  a chrome extension, *lish* allows developers to wrap selections with tags (this base tag is a span tag, but this can easily be changed).
+In the context of  a chrome extension, *lish* allows developers to wrap selections with tags (the base case are span tags, but this can easily be changed).
 It also hashes the content of the selection, giving the tag a class of that hash.
 This task may seem trivial and is if the selection is within just one tag, but it is more difficult if the selection spans multiple tags.

 ### Current Status
 * *lish* currently works on any set of sibling nodes that do not have children i.e.